legalize-dev/legalize-nl/nl/BWBR0017728.md

 A training vessel may carry a combination of passengers and trainees.
 However, a training vessel operating under a Code of Practice may only carry a maximum of 12 passengers at any time.

-SI 2008 No. 3257 ‘Merchant Shipping (Prevention of Pollution by Sewage and Garbage) Regulations’, guidance on which is contained in MSN 1807 and MGN 385.
+The registration will only be approved provided the proposal fully satisfies the recommendations and guidelines outlined above.
+The MCA may require an owner or operator to amend a proposal if, after evaluation, the proposal is considered inadequate.

 The list of UK Certifying Authorities for radio installations is listed in MGN 392.
 For classed vessels, radio survey is delegated to classification societies.

-SI 2008 No. 2924 ‘Merchant Shipping (Prevention of Air Pollution from Ships) Regulations 2008’.
-Information on these requirements can be found in MSN 1819, MGN 381, MGN 386, and MGN 400.
+### 28.7.
+Accident Investigation Reporting Regulations

 Under ‘The Merchant Shipping (Accident Reporting and Investigation) Regulations’ 2005, SI No. 881, it is a requirement to report accidents and hazardous events to the Department for Transport’s Marine Accident Investigation Branch.
 Guidance is available in MGN 289 ‘Accident Reporting and Investigation’.

-The registration will only be approved provided the proposal fully satisfies the recommendations and guidelines outlined above.
-The MCA may require an owner or operator to amend a proposal if, after evaluation, the proposal is considered inadequate.
+### 29. Crew Agreements

 Crew Agreements should be as detailed in MGN 149 or replacement notice.

-### 28.1.2.
-Survey, Certification, Inspection, and Maintenance

-MSN 1802 ‘Training and Certification Guidance – Part 21 Deck Officer Certificates of Competency For Service on Commercially and Privately Operated Yachts and Sail Training Vessels’.

-### 28.7.
-Accident Investigation Reporting Regulations

-The content remains the same as in LY2 Edition 2.

 ### Annex 7

 Every vessel should have a Risk Assessment and Safety Policy in place.
 If trainees under the age of 18 are to be carried they should also have a Child Protection policy and appropriate code of conduct to ensure the welfare and well being of the trainees.

-The registration will only be approved provided the proposal fully satisfies the recommendations and guidelines outlined above.
-The MCA may require an owner or operator to amend a proposal if, after evaluation, the proposal is considered inadequate.
+For environmental considerations and to minimise the size of LY3, the contents of Annex 6 are available as Amendment 1 to MSN 1792 in a separate Merchant Shipping Notice.

 ### Annex 6.
 TECHNICAL STANDARD FOR HELICOPTER LANDING AREAS